jentery/engl425/index.md

 # Comics

 Here's a list of the comics we'll read this term.
 They're available at the [UVic Bookstore](https://www.uvicbookstore.ca/text/).
-You are also welcome to read them as ebooks, if you'd prefer.
+You are also welcome to read them as ebooks on a tablet or in your browser, if you'd prefer.
+You should spend no more than $117 (before taxes) on these books.
+Purchasing used copies or ebooks, or relying on subscription services, will save you money.
+(Ebooks may total as little as $47 for this course, saving you up to $70 before taxes.)

 * *Ms. Marvel*, Vol. 1: *No Normal* (2014), by G. Willow Wilson, Adrian Alphona, and Jake Wyatt
 * Victor LaValle's *Destroyer* (2017), by Victor LaValle and Dietrich Smith